Best Concealed Carry Guns of 2023: All Calibers & Carry Styles

 Important Concealed Carry Questions

-Once you’ve decided to carry and have jumped through the requisite hoops to land your concealed carry permit, then comes the hard part — picking a pistol.
-The options have exploded in the past decade — with compacts, sub-compact, micro-compact pistols, minis, and pocket pistols all on offer.
+Once you’ve decided to carry and have jumped through the requisite hoops to land your concealed carry permit, then comes the hard part — selecting a pistol.

 You’ll also likely encounter more information than is useful, making for a real challenge in finding the best concealed carry handgun for you.